Tschaul/iridanus-server/README.md

 first palyer to reach a certain population wins.

 # Some Ideas

+- divide population by player.
+Ships in orbit have dominance  and convert population one by one.
+If no ships present.
+Population with majority converts the rest over time.
+World is owned by player if he has the absolute majority.

 - 4 classes of ships: freighter for cargo and building industry, and three sizes of military fleets with one, two or three slots for upgrades.
 Upgrades would be chosable in ship designer from those bought with research/developement.